Moitcl/moqui-metrics/Readme.md

 ## Exporting metrics for Artifacts

 Metrics for Artifacts are exported using the [prometheus histogram](https://prometheus.io/docs/practices/histograms/) type.
-You can create differente histogram counters by adding values to the `moqui.metrics.MetricsHistogram` entity, and associating one or more artifacts to this counter using the `moqui.metrics.MetricsHistogramArtifact` entry.
-By default, for durations of 5, 10, 25, 50, 100, 250, 500, 1000, 3000, 5000 and 10000 ms are created, but you may specify custom buckets using the `moqui.metrics.MetricsHistogramBucket` entity.
+You can create different histogram groups by adding values to the `moqui.metrics.MetricsHitGroup` entity, and associating one or more artifacts to this counter using the `moqui.metrics.MetricsHitGroupArtifact` entry.
+By default, for durations of 5, 10, 25, 50, 100, 250, 500, 1000, 3000, 5000 and 10000 ms are created, but you may specify custom buckets using the `moqui.metrics.MetricsHitGroupBucket` entity.

 The values for `artifactType` and `artifactName` should be the same than used in the `moqui.server.ArtifactHit` entity.